matsselen/pyolab/README.md

 ---

-## pyserial
-PyOLab requires the __pyserial__ module to handle com port communication.
-You can find more information at https://github.com/pyserial/pyserial/.

-Basic installation of the pyserial module can be done from the command-line: `pip install pyserial` should work for most users.

 ## Some notes on getting started

 Getting up and running with IOLab using Python should be straightforward.
 In this section I will assume you just removed your IOLab from the box and have done nothing else.
-I have tested this on Mac and Windows and I assume the Linux installation will be very similar to the Mac procedure, so if you are trying this on Linux please let me know how it goes.
+I have tested the following procedure on Mac and Windows and I assume the Linux installation will be very similar to the Mac procedure, so if you are trying this on Linux please let me know how it goes.

-__1. Setting up the driver (Windows only):__ Your computer communicates with the IOLab _Remote_ via the thumb-drive sized _Dongle_ that is initially stored in a recess on the back of the Remote.
+__1. Setting up the driver (Windows only):__ Your computer communicates with the IOLab Remote via the thumb-drive sized Dongle that is initially stored in a recess on the back of the Remote.
 When the Dongle is plugged into a USB port on your computer, the operating system recognizes it as a regular serial port.
-This is called a _virtual com port_, and the driver needed to accomplish this is already part of your computer's OS.
-For Mac and Linux you don't need to do anything in order for your computer to just use this driver, but for Windows there is a step you will need to do once per computer.
-Instructions for doing this can be found at the [IOLab.science](http://www.iolab.science/index.html), and are linked [here](http://www.iolab.science/driver-installation-windows.html).
-This is the same step required if you are using the IOLab application that you can download from [IOLab.science](http://www.iolab.science/index.html), so if you are already using the application on this computer you don't need to repeat this step now.
+This is called a _virtual com port_, and the driver needed to do this is already part of your computer's OS.
+For Mac and Linux you don't need to do anything to use this driver - it just happens - but for Windows there is a step that you will need to do once per computer.
+Instructions for doing this can be found at the [IOLab.science](http://www.iolab.science/index.html), and are to save you time [this](http://www.iolab.science/driver-installation-windows.html) is a direct link to what you need.
+Just follow the instructions.

+FYI: This is the same step required if you are using the IOLab application that you can download from [IOLab.science](http://www.iolab.science/index.html), so if you are already using the application on this computer you don't need to repeat this step now.

-__2. Getting Python 2.7:__ Go to[Anaconda](https://www.continuum.io/downloads) and follow the directions for a free installing of Python 2.7 on your computer (do __not__ install Python 3.6, this is slightly different and will not work).
+__2. Getting Python 2.7:__ Go to [Anaconda](https://www.continuum.io/downloads) and follow the directions to get a free installation of Python 2.7 on your computer (do __not install Python 3.6__, this is slightly different and will not work).

 A nice bonus of this installation for Windows users is that it also installs an application called _Anaconda Prompt_, which provides a command-line interface that will be very useful.
 Mac and Linux users can just use the native terminal window whenever you need a command prompt.

 __3. Installing PySerial:__ Open up a terminal window (or _Anaconda Prompt_ if you are using Windows), and type `pip install pyserial`.
 The PySerial module will be added to your Python configuration.

 __4. You are now ready to try it out.
 Plug in your Dongle and turn on your Remote.
-If you are running from a command line, _cd_ the one of the example folders and type `python userExample.py` to run it.
-If you are using Anaconda's _Spyder_ application, open one of the _userExample.py_  file and click the Run button.
+If you are running from a command line, _cd_ to one of the example folders and then type `python userExample.py` to run it.
+If you are using Anaconda's _Spyder_ application, open one of the _userExample.py_ files using the GUI and click the Run button.